Bipin-24/tirthanportal/pages/index.md

   {% item %}

-  ### Open source {% .jumbo %}
+  ### Discover {% .jumbo %}

-  Maintain full control over your code and content.
-Markdoc is open-source and fully extensible.
+  Discover, understand, and access all your data instantly—so your teams spend less time hunting and more time building AI that delivers.
   {% /item %}

 - {% ascii "pencil" /%}

   {% item %}

-  ### Developer & writer friendly {% .jumbo %}
+  ### Trust {% .jumbo %}

-  Markdoc delivers a powerful, flexible, developer experience (DX) with an equally capable authoring experience (AX).
+  Build trust, mitigate risk, and ensure compliance with automated governance that scales at the speed of your AI initiatives.

   {% /item %}